Protecting the rights of religious minorities

 - Expanded support for rural trainees with phone-based, open-source online content and training on how to navigate online courses.

-The Norwegian Center for Holocaust and Minority Studies is a research, education and documentation center in Oslo focusing on the Holocaust, other genocides, extremism, anti-Semitism, hate speech, and the situation of minorities in contemporary societies.
+- The Norwegian Center for Holocaust and Minority Studies is a research, education and documentation centre in Oslo focusing on the Holocaust, other genocides, extremism, anti-Semitism, hate speech, and the situation of minorities in contemporary societies.

-Photo: Indigenous Benet women attending a meeting with journalists and MRG Africa staff recently at Kwosir sub-county, Kween district in eastern Uganda.
+Indigenous Benet women attending a meeting with journalists and MRG Africa staff in Kwosir sub-county, Kween district in eastern Uganda.
 Credit: Billy Rwothungeyo / MRG.